ritankarsaha/Bitcoin_Transaction_Engine/README.md

 cd Bitcoin_Transaction_Engine
 ```

-3. Build and do the transactions properly
+3. Build the environment and execute sample Liquid transactions

 ```bash
 sudo docker compose up --build
 ```

-The app is good to run :) View the outputs on the terminal.
+The app is good to run :) You can View the outputs on the terminal properly.
+Logs also have been added for more clarity.

-If you have already taken the project for a spin, you have already created a wallet, so the new wallet doesn't load.
-It will use the previous wallet by default and you will get an output somewhat like this. :)
+If you had already earlier taken the project for a spin, a default wallet has already been created, so the new wallet doesn't load.
+It will be using the previous wallet by default and you will get an output somewhat like this. :)

 ```bash
 Compose can now delegate builds to bake for better performance.
  To do so, set COMPOSE_BAKE=true.